Franc-Zar/CTFsWriteups/pwn-the-rover-qualifications/qc05-androidIntermediate.md

 it is inizialized with 19 bytes elements i.e. number of elements equal to flag length.

-The code now reported appears to implemented the core functionalities of the whole function:
+The code now reported seems to implement the core functionalities of the whole function:

 ```c
   p_Var6 = (*(*param_1)->NewStringUTF)(param_1,"FALSE");